-- Name and contact details of the controller, joint controller, controller’s representative and the data protection officer
+- Name and contact details of the controller, joint controller, controller’s representative and the data protection officer;

-- The purposes of processing
+- The purposes of processing;

-- Description of the categories of data subjects and of the categories of personal data
+- Description of the categories of data subjects and of the categories of personal data;

-- The categories of recipients of the personal data
+- The categories of recipients of the personal data;

-- General description of the security measures implemented (where possible)
+- General description of the security measures implemented (where possible).

 2.2.
 Processor’s Record

-The record must include the following information:
+Processors’ record of processing activities must contain the following information: